-He has been a first prize winner in numerous National and International competitions including; the Webb National Guitar Competition, the Masterworks Young Artist Competition (which includes all instruments) and the chamber music prize at the International Competition “Arturo Toscanini” in Italy.
+A first prize winner in numerous National and International competitions including; the Webb National Guitar Competition, the Masterworks Young Artist Competition (which was for all instruments), and the chamber music prize at the International Competition “Arturo Toscanini” in Italy in Period Instrumental performance.

-“His interpretations are dignified, formal, and carefully thought out, with a sense of structural integrity that informs every passing tone.”
-NEW YORK TIMES
+Reviewers have said: “His interpretations are dignified, formal, and carefully thought out, with a sense of structural integrity that informs every passing tone.”
+NEW YORK TIMES;

 “A SEASONED ARTIST STRUMS THE DEPTHS (headline) “.... he seemed most intent on using his sweet, crystalline sound to plumb the emotional depths of each work.” -PHILADELPHIA INQUIRER

 “This is a real exposition of Trent’s art, unfolding unhurriedly and ever gracefully like a flower opening to the sun…This is a recording of the first rank”.
 Fanfare, Colin Clarke.
 Review of “Barcarolles & Fantasies –10-stringed guitar” on Soundset Records.